miroppb/PiSignageWatcher/README.md

     - Deploys the LEFT Group (pushes changes to the TVs)
 - If a video is present on PiSignage but not on the Google Drive, the video is removed from PiSignage

-The login settings for PiSignage and file-tracking is kept in a sqlite database, and the API info/hashes are kept in a separate Config.cs file
+The login settings for PiSignage and file-tracking is kept in a sqlite database, along with the API info/hashes

 ## Usage